easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 {: .label .fs-1 }

 Returns `true` if the variant has unlimited stock.
-- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return `true` if the variant has unlimited stock on the given date.
+- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return `true` if the variant has unlimited stock on the given slot.
 - When accessed independently or through a product, it will return `true` if the variant has unlimited stock on at least one of the upcoming product dates.

 ## `variant.humanized_display_amount`